 Depending on the family situation that arises from a second marriage, it can be wise to communicate any changes to your estate plan to with family members about who will inherit and the reasoning behind it.
 Second marriages and estate planning can invite concerns from family members.
 By sharing your thinking, there hopefully will not be bad feelings or confusion about who inherits and why.
 A well designed plan can help you make it clear and avoid hard feelings among family members.
 For example, you may want to provide for your second spouse (wife or husband) but upon their death, your remaining assets should pass to your biological children and not to her/his children.

 By designing your plan (will/trust) with the guidance of an experienced estate planning attorney, you can help ensure no one challenges your wishes.
 While such situations may not occur, having an estate plan with solid legal backing can help ensure the orderly execution of your plan with minimal or no challenges.

 As in most things, good communication is always help to keep conflict or drama to a minimum.
 Your second spouse should clearly understand how and why you you are making certain designations and visa versa.
 You can communicate your reasons within the documents as well so that upon your passing, you can convey your reasons in writing to provide further context.
 While some family members may not agree with the plan details, the communication will help create reasonable expectations.

 Let Us Help

-If you are marrying for the second time, sit down with Carlsbad estate planning attorney, Andre Fesler.
-Mr Fesler is focused on quality relationships, individualized services, and a ‘meet-the-client-where-they-are-at’ attitude that provides a better experience when making plans.
-To find out more about estate planning for second marriages, contact the Law Office of Andrew Fesler today.
+If you are marrying for the second time, let us help.
+Sit down with Carlsbad estate planning attorney, Andrew Fesler.
+I understand second marriages and estate planning come with unique considerations.
+I am focused on quality relationships, individualized services, and a ‘meet-the-client-where-they-are-at’ attitude that provides a better experience for my clients.
+To find out more about I can help you with second marriages and estate planning, contact our office today.